Park-J-lab/JobChaser/README.md

 After this, you can run our code for the ChromeDriver in jobInfo/JobSearch.py and jobInfo/Oneshift.py as below driver = webdriver.Chrome(executable_path='/usr/local/bin/chromedriver')

-（Because the MAC path is pretty much the same, we've already written the code ahead of time, if the main program still cannot open a browser, please modify this line "driver = webdriver.Chrome(executable_path=' ') " using a correct path.）
+Because the MAC path is pretty much the same, we've already written the code ahead of time, if the main program still cannot open a browser, please modify this line "driver = webdriver.Chrome(executable_path=' ') " using a correct path.

 You need to pay atttention to the environment vairables.